BlakeRain/blakerain.com/content/weeknotes/2026-W07/index.md

 films and TV shows with physical media.
 This has mostly involved a monthly scan through a checklist in [Obsidian] of all the films and TV shows that I want to acquire, and then looking for deals on eBay and [World of Books].
 So far I've managed to find some good deals, some going as low as £2 for a Blu-ray.
-Buying blu-rays new, with some of them costing nearly £20, is still too expensive.
+Buying Blu-rays new, with some of them costing nearly £20, is still too expensive.
 So I'll be scraping the second-hand market for the foreseeable future.

 {{< figure src="discs-on-the-table.jpg" width=800 title="Some Blu-rays and DVDs on my kitchen table" >}}